ProEnterprise/docs/docs/docs/user/manual/en/schools/Assessment/index.md

 #Assessment

 Every education institute organizes assessment / examination to evaluates progress of their Students.
-In ERPNext, you can manage complete assessment processing for your ERPNext account.
+In Pro Enterprise ERP, you can manage complete assessment processing for your Pro Enterprise ERP account.

 Following is the order in which you should setup masters in the Assessment module.